-ORIGINATING OFFICER DECLARATION: Drafting officer to confirm the following () Drafting officer: Martin Mitchell, GLA Group Finance Manager_has drafted this report in accordance with GLA procedures and confirms the following: Sponsoring Director: Martin Clarke, Executive Director Resources has reviewed the request and is satisfied it is correct and consistent with the Mayor's plans and priorities. ~ Mayoral Adviser: David Bellamy, Chief of Staff has been consulted about the proposal and agrees the recommendations. ✓ Advice: The Finance and Legal teams have commented on this proposal.
-The proposal originates from Finance. · ✓ Corporate Investment Board This decision was agreed by the Corporate Investment Board on 19 February 2018 ✓

-EXECUTIVE DIRECTOR, RESOURCES:
+ORIGINATING OFFICER DECLARATION: Drafting officer to confirm the following (√) Drafting officer: Martin Mitchell, GLA Group Finance Manager_has drafted this report in accordance with GLA procedures and confirms the following: 1 Sponsoring Director: have married a sheet Martin Clarke, Executive Director Resources has reviewed the request and is satisfied it is correct and consistent with the Mayor's plans and priorities.
+1 Mayoral Adviser: ~ David Bellamy, Chief of Staff has been consulted about the proposal and agrees the recommendations.
+Advice: The Finance and Legal teams have commented on this proposal.
+The proposal originates from Finance.
+1 Corporate Investment Board in the second of the This decision was agreed by the Corporate Investment Board on 19 February 2018 1 EXECUTIVE DIRECTOR, RESOURCES: